 Wire Charge Controller to Batteries

-We used 4 gauge wire here.
-First, we ran wire from the positive battery terminal on the charge controller to one side of a heavy duty on/off switch.
+For this step, we used the leftover 8 AWG wire that came with Renogy's kit, crimping on ring terminals as needed.
+First, we ran 8 AWG wire from the positive battery terminal on the charge controller to one side of a heavy duty on/off switch.
 This will let us kill the connection to the battery if we ever need to.

-Next, we ran wire from the other side of the switch and connected it to one side of an inline fuse holder.
+Next, we ran 4 AWG wire from the other side of the switch and connected it to one side of an inline fuse holder (we switched to 4 AWG here, but you could keep using 8 AWG wire here without any problems).
 The fuse should match the current rating of the charge controller (i.e. a 20A fuse for a 20A charge controller.
 We used a 30A fuse).
-Then, we ran a wire from the other side of the fuse holder to the positive post on our battery.
+Then, we ran 4 AWG wire from the other side of the fuse holder to the positive post on our battery.

 Now that we had the positive connected, we ran a wire from the negative battery post and connected it to the negative battery terminal on the charge controller.